Cubs' Willson Contreras Has Discussed St. Louis as Free Agency Fit

 In case you missed it over the weekend, the Cubs’ Great 40-Man Roster Crunch of 2022 isn’t going to leave newcomer Franmil Reyes out in the cold.

-“I think he’ll be part of our fit next year and really help us out,” Ross said Saturday of the slugger the Cubs claimed off waivers from Cleveland in August.
+“I think he’ll be part of our fit next year and really help us out,” manager David Ross said Saturday of the slugger the Cubs claimed off waivers from Cleveland in August.

 If there was any doubt about how the jovial big man fit in this year — or his own desire to claim a spot in Chicago — it was gone by the time rookies Chris Morel and Nelson Velazquez saw Reyes’ minor dugout renovation a few days ago.

-On the wall above the end of the bench, athletic tape was affixed with the words “No Morel” and “No Velazquez,” the below that and downward arrow and “Only Franmil Area.”
+On the wall above the end of the bench, athletic tape was affixed with the words “No Morel” and “No Velazquez,” then below that a downward arrow and “Only Franmil Area.”

 As Morel explained with a shrug and a smile: “I put my glove here, and Franmil didn’t like it.”